 Prerequisite: Completion of at least 30 college credits or any 100- or 200-level philosophy course.

-Offered: Spring (odd years).
+Offered: Spring (even years).

 PHIL 321 - Social and Political Philosophy (3)

 Students examine social and political theories and the philosophical issues they raise concerning the origin of society and man's nature as a "political being" and "social being."